Blewbury: Transport

 Thames Travel route 94 serves Blewbury from Mondays to Fridays, linking the village with Didcot town and with Didcot Parkway railway station.
 Buses run mostly once an hour, with a half-hourly service in the evening peak.
 There is no Saturday or Sunday service.

 Notable people

 In the 20th century the village attracted a number of notable artists and writers.
 Writers have included Elizabeth Ferrars, Dick Francis (from 1954 to 1980), Kenneth Grahame, Marguerite Steen, GB Stern, Barbara Euphan Todd and Ben Fergusson.
 Artists have included William Nicholson, father of abstract painter Ben Nicholson, Susan Beatrice "Trissy" Pearse, illustrator of children's books, including Amelia Anne series, H Davis Richter known for much-reproduced interiors and Eli Marsden Wilson.
-The tradition continues, and keen amateur artists receive direction from the professional artists Roy East and Ron Freeborn.
+The tradition continues, and keen amateur artists received direction from the late professional artists Roy East and Ron Freeborn.
 The village used to have an art gallery devoted to the work of local artists.